-At that point I began building a stable platform to store my e-books, record my reading activity, and promote DRM-free bookshops and publishers.
+At that point I began building my own stable platform to store e-books, record reading activity, and promote DRM-free bookshops and publishers.

 I built the first version myself, and for myself.
 It soon became clear that others may find it useful too.
 Working with an external development company, we re-built Libreture from scratch.

 Libreture doesn't offer a discounted annual rate that only saves money for those that can afford to pay up front.
-The fee is fixed for everyone and covers the cost of development, infrastructure, unlimited storage for your books, as well as a small profit margin.
-I believe it's as low as I can go while keeping Libreture sustainable (which means keeping me in tea and biscuits).
+The fee is set for each plan and covers the cost of development, infrastructure, storage for your books, as well as a small profit margin.
+I believe each plan is as reasonable as possible while keeping Libreture sustainable (which means keeping me in tea and biscuits).

-A monthly subscription ensures that costs are covered as soon as they happen, such as when a member uploads their book collection.
-It also gives members the flexibility to cancel whenever you want and only pay for the remainder of the month.
+Free and Paid plans ensure that costs are covered as soon as they happen, such as when readers upload large book collections.
+It also gives you the flexibility to switch plans to whatever suits you, or cancel whenever you want and only pay for the remainder of the month.

-The fee also exists to ensure that you, the customer, are always the most important part of Libreture.
+The paid plans also exist to ensure that you, the reader, are always the most important part of Libreture.
 No advertising, no selling data, and no sellouts.
 It's just you, Libreture, and loads and loads of great books.

 I believe that tax is the price we pay for a civilised society.

 Since I am a sole-trader and Libreture is not a limited company, I cannot become Fair Tax Mark accredited.
 But I have pledged to follow the guidelines laid down in the Fair Tax Pledge.
-While not legally binding in any way, I think it's a good indicator of the individual's commitment to comply with the spirit as well as the law when it comes to paying taxes.
+While not legally binding in any way, I think it's a good indicator of an individual's commitment to comply with the spirit as well as the letter of the law when it comes to taxes.